-A new edition to the Tour de France in recent years, this Pyrenean this climb will feature again in July.
-It’s a tough challenge but a dead end and away from the Tour de France, a peaceful road that seems be used by cyclists and a few others.
+A new edition to the Tour de France in recent years, this Pyrenean this climb features again in July.
+It’s a tough challenge but a dead end and outside of the Tour de France, a peaceful road that seems be used by cyclists and few others.

 The Route: the D522 starts in the village of Les Cabannes, 10km south-east of Tarascon-sur-Ariège in the Ariege department of France.
 It is 15.8km long for an average gradient of 7.9%.

 The Feel: leave the main valley road, pass a camp site and the road pitches up in an instant.
 This is like a description of the approach to Alpe d’Huez and the difference is this is a sleepier place, there’s not much happening on a normal day.
-The celebrated broadcaster Jacques Chancel grew up at the foot of the Aubisque and remarked how little happens in the area, the Tour was a highlight of the year.
+France’s celebrated broadcaster Jacques Chancel grew up at the foot of the Aubisque and remarked how little happens in the area making the arrival of le Tour a highlight of the year.
 Ride this when there’s no Tour and you’ll discover just how quiet the road is.

 A large sign for cyclists tells you what’s coming up before you reach the first hairpin bend.
 The road is wide as you’d expect for a ski station access road only there’s no ski station at the top, more of which later.
 The profile above shows a varying gradient but this isn’t so noticeable during the ride, a gear change here or there but this is a regular climb for the first 12km, compounded by the long straight sections, this isn’t the Pyrenean stereotype of irregular, narrow roads.